 Striker Nick Blackman and defender Craig Forsyth have been nursing knee injuries for long spells of the season and, despite returning to training, they won’t be in contention.

-“We don’t have any other injury concerns from Monday’s game and have a near full squad to choose from,”
+“We don’t have any other injury concerns from Monday’s game and have a near full squad to choose from,” he said.

 “I don’t think there will be that many significant changes to what we do.